-- Develop your annotated bibliography in accordance with the standard format for annotated bibliographies.
-An annotated bibliography is a two-to-three-line thesis statement developed along with the bibliographical data, in which the primary focus of the book, video, magazine etc. is explained. (https://guides.library.cornell.edu/annotatedbibliography) - Include your annotated bibliography in your paper where you would normally include your bibliography.

-Due Date for the annotated bibliography is the same time as your research paper; March 29th.
+- 1. Develop your annotated bibliography in accordance with the standard format for annotated bibliographies.
+An annotated bibliography is a two-to-three-line thesis statement developed along with the bibliographical data, in which the primary focus of the book, video, magazine etc. is explained. (https://guides.library.cornell.edu/annotatedbibliography) - 2.
+Include your annotated bibliography in your paper where you would normally include your bibliography. - 3.
+Due Date: The annotated bibliography is due at the same time as your research paper; Wednesday, December 07, 2022 on Moodle @ by one minute to midnight (11:59 pm).
+It can be included with your research paper where you bibliography generally goes.